elaynetron/Gesture-Recognition/README.md

-# RA diagnosis via gesture recognition
+# Rheumatoid Arthritis diagnosis via gesture recognition

 ### Final Year Project to detect hand gestures to aid in diagnosis of Rheumatoid Arthritis